Three Major Financial Statements

 Balance Sheet or a Statement of Financial Position

 The liabilities and capital are shown on the left-hand side, whereas the assets are shown on the right-hand side.
-According to the accounting equation Assets = Capital + Liabilities, the total of the Left-hand side should always be equal to Right-hand side in a balance sheet.
+According to the accounting equation Assets = Capital + Liabilities, the total of the Left-hand side should always be equal to the right-hand side in a balance sheet.

 (Sample Format of a Balance Sheet)